tailuge/bot-o-tron/README.md

 ### Tounaments

-Compare bots locally - and the winner of the 16 round tournament is...
+Compare bots locally - and the winner of the 16 x round-robin tournament is...

 ```bash
 $ yarn tournament